Maple Leaf Foods Inc

 Biogas generation and organic fertilisers from animal waste

-The company disclosed that 100% of the manure from its owned and leased hog farms is applied to a site-specific nutrient management plan developed by a certified agrologist.
 The company discloses that manure is managed in outdoor lagoons until it can be delivered to local farms for use as organic fertiliser.
-However, it does not disclose the % of lagoons that are covered.
+The company does not disclose information about poultry litter.

 Target-setting for water quality